GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

      - Read the old value of the CSR and AND it with the first operand negated value, save the CSR's old value into the register destination.

 If an instruction writes a CSR, the value is saved into a buffer register.
 Because the CSRU rapresent the internal state of the CPU, it needs to be *updated once the instruction gets written back*.
-Otherwise, if an exception or an interrupt occour, the pipeline would get flushed but the state would be changed.
+Otherwise, if an exception or an interrupt occour, the pipeline would get flushed but the state would still be changed.
 Once the instruction pass the writeback stage, the buffer register gets cleared and the corresponding finally CSR written.

 Load Store Unit